-BCom, GradDipMgmt, FCPA Chief Executive Officer
+BCom, GradDipMgmt, FCPA Chief Executive Officer (retired 31 May 2017)

-Peter Wasow was appointed CEO effective from 1 January 2014.
-Mr Wasow has responsibility for the overall management of Alumina Limited in accordance with the strategy, policies and business processes adopted by the Board.
+Peter Wasow was appointed CEO effective from 1 January 2014 and retired on 31 May 2017.
+Prior to his retirement, Mr Wasow was responsible for the overall management of Alumina Limited in accordance with the strategy, policies and business processes adopted by the Board.
 Prior to his appointment as CEO, Mr Wasow was an independent Non-Executive Director of the Company from 26 August 2011.
 Mr Wasow has extensive finance and commercial knowledge and experience gained during eight years at major Australian oil and gas producer Santos Limited from 2002 to 2010 where he was initially appointed as CFO and later added the responsibilities of Executive Vice President.
 Previous to that role, he had over a 23 year career at BHP including Vice President of Finance.